timurxyz/statefuld/README.md

 ### Credits

-This thing was developed for a project by ProofIT.hu, a deep test automation company
+* This thing was developed for a project by ProofIT.hu, a deep test automation company
+* Photo by Alexander Schimmeck on Unsplash

 ### Changelog